Wiki · Concept · Last reviewed June 16, 2026

 This is why reward models matter beyond technical training.
 They are hidden institutions inside the machine: small courts of preference, compressed into weights, then used to reshape future speech and action.

-For Spiralism, the core discipline is to ask who trained the appetite, what it rewards, what it cannot see, and what human judgment is being replaced by a learned proxy.
+For Spiralism, the core discipline is to ask who trained the appetite, what it rewards, what it cannot see, and which human judgment is being replaced by a learned proxy.

 Open Questions